-Furthermore, students are advised to keep track of their progresses by posting their work on social services like, Instagram or twitter.
+Furthermore, students are advised to keep track of their progresses by posting their work on social networks like, Instagram or twitter and uploading their assignments work in BHDI Student Information System.

 Through this process, students understand and stay focus on their productivity, their products, the mission they carry, and the niche market they best fit in.